Research Output per year

 Tschakert co-coordinates the Master of International Development at UWA.

-She also co-ordinates the new Broadening A unit GEOG1104 Disasters!
+She also co-ordinates and teaches most of the Broadening A unit GEOG1104 Disasters!

 • UWA, Research Collaboration Award: Non-market valuation of loss and damage under climate change, Tschakert PI, 2016, AUD17,000